09. Causal Effects and Adjusted Marginal Contrasts (RMST)

 saved for the G-computation prediction phase.

-2. Calculate the Counterfactual RMST
+2. Estimate the Adjusted Marginal RMST Contrast

 # Estimate the adjusted difference up to tau = 100 months